cognitivetech/Quantum-Consciousness_Microtubules_Orch-OR/Road-to-Reality_Penrose.md

 - Only 4x4 matrices can satisfy all the conditions
 - Explanation of why this is the standard 'gauge prescription' is given in the text

-**Further references**:
-- Pais (1986), Miller (2003), Dirac (1983) for Dirac theory applications to quantum mechanics and general discussion
-- Shankar (1994) for use of matrices in quantum mechanics
-- Trautman (1997) on 'square root' ideas related to Dirac sea
-- Clifford (1882), Cartan (1966), van der Waerden (1929), Infeld and van der Waerden (1933), Laporte and Uhlenbeck (1931), Penrose (1960), Penrose and Rindler (1984, 1986), O’Donnell (2003) for Clifford algebra and spinors
-- Igor Tamm, Hermann Weyl, J. Robert Oppenheimer's work on positron discovery in Oppenheimer (1930)
-- Zee (2003) for a complete, rigorous, and lovely treatment of the route to the positron discovery.

 ---

 ## 25. The standard model of particle physics
----

 ###  25.1: The origins of modern particle physics

 **The Origins of Modern Particle Physics**